Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ### Variable Length Observations

-It is possible to have observations be of variable size by using a `BufferSensor`, You can add a `BufferSensor` to your Agent by adding a `BufferSensorComponent` to its GameObject.
+It is possible for agents to collect observations from a varying number of GameObjects by using a `BufferSensor`.
+You can add a `BufferSensor` to your Agent by adding a `BufferSensorComponent` to its GameObject.
 The `BufferSensor` can be useful in situations in which the Agent must pay